MonoGame/MonoGame/Documentation/porting_xna.md

 DirectX9 interprets UV coordinates differently from other graphics API's.
 This is typically referred to as the half-pixel offset.
-MonoGame supports replicating XNA behavior (currently only on OpenGL platforms) by setting the `UseStandardPixelAddressing` flag in `GraphicsDevice` to `false`.
+MonoGame supports replicating XNA behavior (currently only on OpenGL platforms) by setting the `PreferStandardPixelAddressing` flag in `GraphicsDeviceManager` to `false`.
 This flag is set to `true` by default to encourage users to use the modern style of pixel addressing.
-DirectX platforms will ignore setting the `UseStandardPixelAddressing` flag and will always render with a half pixel offset compared to XNA.
+DirectX platforms will ignore setting the `PreferStandardPixelAddressing` flag and will always render with a half pixel offset compared to XNA.
 This is usually not noticeable.

 `SpriteBatch` rendering is not affected by the flag.
 Regardless of what value the flag has, `SpriteBatch` will render things exactly the same as in XNA.

-If you migrated your game from XNA and some things seem blurred out or very slightly offset, you may want to try to disable the `UseStandardPixelAddressing` flag.
+If you migrated your game from XNA and some things seem blurred out or very slightly offset, you may want to try to disable the `PreferStandardPixelAddressing` flag.